Godspeed (character)

 Godspeed (August Heart) is a fictional character appearing in American comic books published by DC Comics.
-He was established as a detective and one of Barry Allen's best friends on the police force.
+Created by writer Joshua Williamson and artist Carmine Di Giandomenico, Heart was established as a detective and one of Barry Allen's best friends on the police force.
 When his brother is murdered and the man he suspects is exonerated, he becomes vengeful and eventually gains speed-based superpowers.
 Donning the identity of Godspeed, he becomes a vigilante bent on killing criminals instead of incarcerating them, serving as an antithesis to the Flash.
 He has been portrayed as both a supervillain and an antihero in the comic books and adapted media since his introduction in 2016.

-The character made his live-action debut in The Flash, voiced by BD Wong in seasons five and six and portrayed by Karan Oberoi in seasons seven and nine.
+The character made his live-action debut in The Flash, voiced by BD Wong in seasons five and six and portrayed by the Canadian actor Karan Oberoi in seasons seven and nine.

 Fictional character biography

 August Heart is a colleague of Barry Allen from the Central City Police Department.
 Heart's brother was murdered by a career criminal and his killer was let free due to the evidence being destroyed when Barry's lab was struck by lightning.
 When August confronts Black Hole, a group who had stolen a van containing equipment from S.T.A.R.
 Labs, he recognizes their symbol as the same one spray-painted near his brother's crime scene.
 August is shot at but before the bullet could hit him or Barry could save him, August is struck by lightning from a Speed Force storm.
 Now a speedster, August knocks out his shooter.
 After Barry reveals himself to be the Flash, August creates his own costume and becomes Barry's partner, intending to solve his brother's murder.
 After defeating Black Hole, the two witness another Speed Force storm strike more citizens, turning them into speedsters.
 August helps Barry round up any new speedsters who use their newfound powers as criminals.
 The two meet Meena Dhawan, a new speedster who has helped create a Speed Force training center to help the new speedsters control their powers.
 When Barry and Meena return after recruiting more speedsters, they find the injured August, who tells them that a new speedster called Godspeed killed the speedster criminals and took their speed.
 A recovered August brings two of the recruits with him in order to storm the Speed Force-infused Joseph Carver.
 After Barry and Meena's 'day off', Godspeed arrives at the training center, where he is confronted by Meena.
 As Avery Ho, one of the speedster recruits, escapes to get the Flash, Godspeed kills Meena and two of the recruits and takes their speed.